-Sugar Vendil is a composer, pianist, interdisciplinary artist and theatre maker.
+Sugar Vendil is a composer, pianist, and interdisciplinary artist based in New York City.
 Her artistic practice is strongly rooted in rigorous discipline as a musician and gradually expanded into performance that integrates music, movement, and unconventional approaches to the piano.
 She is a proud second generation Filipinx American.

 Vendil has performed at a variety of venues, ranging from arts spaces such as BAM Fisher, Dixon Place, Knockdown Center’s Ready Room, MoMa PS1, National Sawdust, the New School’s Glassbox Theater, The Stone, and Roulette; to galleries and spaces such as The Development Gallery, Milk Studios, and Spring Studios.

 Vendil is an advocate of the oxford comma, is obsessed with her cat Coco, and has an excellent memory.